An accessible PDF with track changes showing all proposed changes is at the bottom of the page.

 Standard of proof.

-of the evidence which is satisfied when the evidence indicates that it is more likely than not that the accused person actually committed the violation.
+The standard of proof for cases of academic integrity violations is a preponderance of the evidence which is satisfied when the evidence indicates that it is more likely than not that the accused person actually committed the violation.

 Individual information in academic integrity matters is protected under the Family Educational Rights and Privacy Act (FERPA).
 The protection and release of such information shall be as provided for in chapter 172-191 WAC, Student Education Records.